 Brúarárfoss In Winter

-If you are planning on going to the waterfall during the winter, make sure to have a 4×4 truck and are competent driving on slippery roads, and prepare for a very icy trail path to the waterfall.
+If you are planning on going to the waterfall during the winter, make sure to have a 4×4 truck.
+Also prepare for a very icy trail path to the waterfall.

 The winter hike through the snow is scenic and beautiful but expect is to be more challenging – especially with small children.